-College and Career Advising, Applications, Letters of Recommendation, and Scholarships member.
+College and Career Advising, Applications, Letters of Recommendation, and Scholarships

+Academy students will be submitting applications for college admission and scholarships in the fall semester of their senior year.
+A designated KAMS/AMS Assistant Director/Academic Advisor will provide assistance with college and scholarship applications.
+Seminar presentations and workshops about the application process are given by a designated KAMS/AMS staff member.
 Applications may require letters of recommendation from faculty and the KAMS/AMS staff.
 It is important that students become acquainted with faculty and with KAMS/AMS staff so that recommendation letters can be stronger and reflect unique characteristics of the student.
 When requesting a letter of recommendation, it is necessary to provide a copy of the student's resume and any information about where the letter is to be written.
 This resume needs to be developed during the student's junior year.
 Attitudes and classroom behavior that exhibit alertness, promptness with assigned work, imagination, and eagerness to learn are important characteristics to cultivate.
 It is necessary to give faculty and staff ample time to prepare recommendation letters - at least two weeks before the deadline for submission.